Golan Heights Winery: History

-The winery employs 110 people and incorporates sophisticated technology using pneumatic membrane presses, must chiller and computer-controlled cooling of stainless steel tanks.
-The winery also has an elaborate "experimental winery" for research and quality control of new wines and improvement of existing lines.
+The winery employs 110 people and incorporates technology using pneumatic membrane presses, must chiller and computer-controlled cooling of stainless steel tanks.
+The winery also has an "experimental winery" for research and quality control of new wines and improvement of existing lines.

 Traditional vinification techniques include barrel-fermented Chardonnay, Methode traditionelle sparkling wines, carbonic maceration for light reds and maturation in French and American oak barrels for premium red and white wines.

 The Golan Heights Winery is credited with starting the "quality revolution" in Israeli wine, creating a brand identity for the country's vintages, spurring the creation of new wineries and motivating existing wineries to improve the quality of their wines.
 Michal Neeman, director of the Israel Export & International Cooperation Institute's food and beverage division, describes the role of the winery as crucial: "Everyone agrees that they were the first winery to produce excellent wine.
 Then came the boutique wineries, then the medium-sized, and then the large ones.
 There were a lot of other factors as well, but when you pinpoint the revolution, it started at Golan Heights."